barryclark/jekyll-now/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 I had a presentation last week at [ITCamp](https://itcamp.ro) about Serverless single page apps and you can find the slides on [SlideShare](https://www.slideshare.net/melaniadanciu/serverless-single-page-apps-with-react-and-redux-at-itcamp-2017).
 ITCamp is a very interesting conference with 40+ speakers, 40+ sessions and 500+ attendees.
 It had a lot of interesting topics with very curious attendees.
 My presentation was about my journey into building a Serverless project with no servers to manage for backend and frontend.

-It all started with a prototype in .Net Core witch showed us the main components of our app.
+It all started with a prototype in .Net Core which showed us the main components of our app.
 And yes, .Net Core, because I am a .Net developer under cover :).
 I love C# and the powerful .Net framework but going back to our app…

 Here are some challenges:
 - The app manages different types of data created by the user and has a relatively strong relation between entities.